sj-piano/eth-contract-hello-world/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Follow these steps to get a local development instance up and running.
+Follow these steps to get a local instance up and running.

 ### Prerequisites